linthtml/linthtml/lib/rules/attr-bans/README.md

 # attrs-bans

-Specify a blacklist of disallowed HTML attributes.
+Specify a list of disallowed HTML attributes.

 ## Options